-- Run the model car with the multi-flagged timing card through the photo gate to obtain a table with the velocities of each flag. - Click on the Stop button. - Disconnect the photo gate sensor from the USB module but leave the USB module connected to the PC.
+- Run the model car with the multi-flagged timing card through the photo gate to obtain a table with the velocities of each flag. - Click on the Stop button. - Click on the Main button to go back to the main screen. - Disconnect the photo gate sensor from the USB module but leave the USB module connected to the PC.